 There are no prerequisites to taking this course

 If you have specific questions about this course contact CHRISTOPHER DOWNEY

-If you are interested in having this course taught in your area, contact your regional representative or CHRISTOPHER DOWNEY.
 If you are not sure who your regional representative is, take a look at this map.
 It is color coded by county.
-The regional representatives are listed below.